Skip to main content

 The RockBLOCK Pro will enumerate as a mass storage drive under the name of "RockBLOCK P" once connected to an end device via USB Type-C.

-This can currently serve to upload a Firmware or User Configuration file to, and after a reboot of the RockBLOCK Pro the new file will be found and updated to.
+This can currently serve to upload a Firmware or User Configuration file to, and after a reboot (or a power-cycle by removing the USB-C and re-plugging after 10 seconds) the RockBLOCK Pro will find the new file and update to it.

-The files are case-sensitive and will have to match the following naming convention
+The files are case-sensitive and will have to match the following naming exactly

 It is recommended to use a JSON editor when changing the file as invalid JSON will revert to the default User Configuration file with no error